Agni-V: Deployment

-Night trial

-On 15 December 2022, first night trial of Agni-V was successfully carried out by SFC from Abdul Kalam Island, Odisha.
-The test was to validate new technologies and equipment on the missile.
-Replacing maraging steel with lightweight composite materials made Agni-V, 20 percent lighter.
-The launch also proved striking capability beyond 7000+ kms.
-The missile test in night sky was seen in many parts of India and its neighboring countries and was sometimes mistaken as a meteor or a UFO.
-The test was also suspected to have included a Hypersonic glide vehicle due to the low velocity of the projectile as seen in the camera-shot images although authorities remained silent on the issue.
-A familiar source described that "it may not be a test of Agni 5 and something much bigger".

 Description

 Propulsion

-The Agni-V is a three-stage solid fuelled intercontinental ballistic missile with composite motor casing in the second and third stage.
-In many aspects, the Agni-5 carries forward the Agni-3 pedigree.
-With composites used extensively to reduce weight, and a third stage added on (the Agni-3 was a two-stage missile), the Agni-5 can fly significantly more to inter-continental range.
+The Agni-V is a three-stage solid fuelled intermediate-range ballistic missile with composite motor casing in the second and third stage.
+In many aspects, the Agni-V carries forward the Agni-III pedigree.
+With composites used extensively to reduce weight, and a third stage added on (the Agni-III was a two-stage missile), the Agni-5 can fly significantly more to inter-continental range.

 Total flight duration for the first flight test of Agni-V on 20 April 2012 was for 1130 seconds.
 The first stage ignited for 90 seconds.

 Range

 The DRDO chief V. K. Saraswat initially declined to disclose the exact range of Agni-V. Later, however, he described Agni V as a missile with a range of 5,500–5,800 km.
 Du Wenlong, a researcher at China's PLA Academy of Military Sciences, told the Chinese news agency, Global Times, that the missile has a range of around 8000 km.
 Wenlong also said that the Indian government had deliberately downplayed the missile's capability in order to avoid causing concern to other countries.
 The exact range of the Agni-V missile is classified.
 Business Standard reported that the range of Agni-V can be increased if needed.
 On 15 December 2022, the first night trial of Agni-V was successfully carried out by the SFC, after which media reports stated that the missile is now 20 percent lighter due to the use of composite materials that can increase the range beyond 7,000 km if required.